DanielCarvanny/Sistema-Bancario/README.md

 * Saques: Permite realizar saques com verificação de saldo disponível.
 * Transferências: Realiza transferências entre contas bancárias.
 * Consulta de saldo: Exibe o saldo atual de uma conta.

+# SistemaBancario
+This is a banking system developed as part of an exercise from the FIAP Fundamentals of Java course.
+The project aims to apply basic concepts of object-oriented programming and best development practices in Java.

+## Features
+The banking system includes the following basic functionalities:

+* Account creation: Allows creating different types of accounts (checking, savings, etc.).
+* Deposits: Function to make deposits into bank accounts.
+* Withdrawals: Allows withdrawals with available balance verification.
+* Transfers: Performs transfers between bank accounts.
+* Balance inquiry: Displays the current balance of an account.